 William G. Dressel, Jr.

-The League Staff Attorney Matthew Weng and the League General Counsel Bill Kearns monitor court decisions that may affect municipalities and bring important decisions to the attention of municipal officials.
+The League Staff Attorney Ed Purcell and the League General Counsel William Kearns monitor court decisions that may affect municipalities and bring important decisions to the attention of municipal officials.
 The Staff Attorney monitors proposed state regulations and court rules and prepares comments on those with municipal impact.
-Matt also responds to questions from municipal officials through the Legal Consultation Service.
+Ed also responds to questions from municipal officials through the Legal Consultation Service.

-The League General Counsel and the Amicus Curiae Committee considers requests from municipalities or municipal attorneys for intervention in court cases on behalf of specific local governments in appropriate cases of broad municipal importance in cases pending in the Supreme Court or Appellate Division.
+The League General Counsel and the Amicus Curiae Committee consider requests from municipalities or municipal attorneys for intervention in court cases on behalf of specific local governments in appropriate cases of broad municipal importance, pending in the Supreme Court or Appellate Division.

 In the past year, the Staff Attorney advocated for municipal interest in front of the Appellate and Supreme Courts in a variety of issues.

 Linden Roselle Sewerage Authority, et als., v.
-NJ DEP filed before the New Jersey Superior Court, Appellate Division.
+NJ DEP was filed before the New Jersey Superior Court, Appellate Division.
 This case challenges the validity of the definitions of “sewage” and “sewage sludge” promulgated by DEP.
 This is an outgrowth of the Passaic River litigation.
 The League is amicus, Steven Kunman Esq. representing.
 Oral arguments were held on April 16.
 The Appellate Division released its decision on June 24, finding against the municipalities on the basis of a civil procedure issue.

 Impractical and expensive new OPRA and OPMA mandates received legislative attention.
 Legislation to cap user fees moved forward.
 And shared services legislation advanced.
 In response to a League Resolution, we saw the introduction of a bill to permit counties and municipalities to use snow removal reserve funds for clearance of debris following declaration of emergency by the President or the Governor.
 We pushed for passage of a bill that would clarify the responsibility of certain telecommunications corporations to continue to remit Business Personal Property Tax (BPPT) payments to municipalities.
 The League opposed an early voting bill that would have introduced an unnecessary process, redundant with the Vote by Mail option.
 Again, Mayors and other local officials willing to come to Trenton to testify on these matters made a world of difference for their colleagues all around our Garden State.

 BUREAU OF MUNICIPAL INFORMATION